hazelcast/hazelcast-reference-manual/src/SPIWaitNotifyService.md

 ## WaitNotifyService

-`WaitNotifyService` is an interface offered by SPI for the objects (e.g. Lock, Semaphore) to be used when a thread needs to wait for a lock to be released.
+`WaitNotifyService` is an interface offered by SPI for the objects, such as Lock and Semaphore, to be used when a thread needs to wait for a lock to be released.
 You can see the [WaitNotifyService source code here](https://github.com/hazelcast/hazelcast/tree/master/hazelcast/src/main/java/com/hazelcast/spi/impl/waitnotifyservice).

 `WaitNotifyService` keeps a list of waiters.
 For each notify operation: